igorgurgel910/igorgurgel910/README.md

 </div>
 <br>

-## **Who am I?**
+## **🔰 Who am I?**
 I'm Administrator and Project Manager.
 I'm a professional with 14 years of experience managing projects.
 And I discovered that I love math, technology and computers.
-So I decided to change my career to Product area and development.
+So I decided to change my career to Product area and Web development.

+I'm focusing on Front-end, web development with JavaScript.
+I'm studying on-line at Harvard University's in the course Introduction to Computer Science, introduction to the intellectual enterprises of computer science and the art of programming.

+I decided to change careers to IT on January 18th of this year, after talking to a friend, when I realized my interest in the area.
+I started studying algorithms and logic, so I don't have mastery, I'm in the process of learning and looking for a job to improve and learn.

 Now, let'me show you what I'm studying about management:
   - Lean Six Sigma (OKR, Scrum and Kanban)